soulwing/pinject/README.md

 request that an injection point use a specific converter (by name) using the `converter` attribute of the `@Property` qualifier.
 This is useful if you want to override one of the built-in converters in some specific case(s).

+Unfortunately, because your converter will be participating in the processes that support bean creation and dependency injection, your converter cannot be designed to use the facilities of CDI in its own implementation.

 Theory of Operation